Changemakers, leaders, influencers

 College & Opportunity Readiness

-Our alumnae attend our nation’s best higher education institutions – from the Ivy League to liberal arts colleges to public universities – and emerge equipped to solve the problems that plague our world.
-Our alumnae are nonprofit leaders, artists and Peace Corps volunteers.
-They are parents, entrepreneurs, filmmakers, activists and small business owners.
+Our alumni enter college and life after high school more prepared for adversity and decision-making.
+Many attend our nation’s best higher education institutions – from the Ivy League to liberal arts colleges to public universities – and emerge equipped to solve the problems that plague our world.
+Our alumnae are nonprofit leaders, doctors, artists, engineers and Peace Corps volunteers.
+They are parents, entrepreneurs, lawyers, filmmakers, activists, scientists and small business owners.

 The Traveling School prepared me.